Author: Nathaniel Kangpan

 • Are exploring integrating private assets to further align the risk / return profile of the portfolio to our client’s long term goals

-If you’re not a client and you suspect your portfolio may have performance or efficiency gaps, email me with the subject or body “Audit.”
+If you’re not a client and you suspect your portfolio may have performance or efficiency gaps, feel free to email us to request an audit.

 If we feel we can add value to your portfolio, we’ll run the same Portfolio Efficiency Audit we used for this executive.
-It’s a complimentary analysis and takes about an hour of your time in total.
+We’re currently waiving fees on this audit as we build up our proprietary benchmarking dataset.
+The analysis takes about an hour of your time in total.
 Even if we don’t work together afterwards, you’ll know exactly where your portfolio needs to be optimized.

 Food for Thought